Ranked #1 Children's Hospital by U.S. News & World Report

 Few hospitals in the world see as many pediatric patients with scoliosis and other spinal conditions as the Orthopedic Center’s Spinal Program at Boston Children’s Hospital.
 As one of the largest referral centers in the country, our specialists see more than 9,000 patients and perform more than 300 spinal operations each year.

-Our multidisciplinary team brings together a rich history of pediatric spinal care and specializes in all facets of treatment, including non-operative, minimally invasive, selective fusion and instrumentation for scoliosis and other spinal problems.
+Our multidisciplinary team brings together a rich history of pediatric spinal care and specializes in all facets of treatment for scoliosis and other spinal problems, including non-surgical, minimally invasive, selective fusion and instrumentation.

-Boston Children’s has led the way in non-operative scoliosis care for decades.
+Boston Children’s has led the way in non-surgical scoliosis treatment for decades.
 Our researchers developed the Boston Brace, the most widely used scoliosis brace, more than 40 years ago.

 We have led practice-changing, multicenter research comparing operative vs. non-operative treatment for scoliosis.
 In 2007, Boston Children’s orthopedic center team joined the Bracing in Adolescent Idiopathic Scoliosis Trial (BrAIST), which was the National Institutes of Health (NIH) funded clinical study designed to assess the effectiveness of bracing scoliosis patients.
 Results published in the New England Journal of Medicine Sept.
 19, 2013, provided strong evidence for the value of bracing patients with adolescent idiopathic scoliosis.

 Our Spinal Program delivers patient-centered, cost-effective care with access to physicians, nurses, orthotists (who create braces for scoliosis treatment), physical therapists and social workers.
 We see patients at our locations in Boston, Lexington, Peabody and Waltham — all in Massachusetts.